marierickert/marierickert.github.io/_pages/academic_outreach.md

 nav_order: 5
 ---

-I frequently present my work at academic conferences and seminars, both nationally and internationally, to get into a dialogue on my work with other scholars working in similar areas.
-An extended list can be found in my CV or upon request.
+I frequently present my work at academic conferences and seminars, both nationally and internationally, to get into a dialogue with other scholars working in similar areas.

 ### Selected Presentations
+* Rickert, M. (2023, 04-04) Organizing peer relations in peripheral places in Early Childhood Care and Education.
+EELCE9.
+UCL Centre for Applied Linguistics: London.
+* Rickert, M. (2023, 16-02) Emotions in the Dutch as Second Language Classroom: Newcomers’ affective engagements during Language Learning.
+NL Lab Lunch lecture.
+KNAW Humanities Cluster: Amsterdam.
 * Rickert, M. (2023, 16-01) ‘arbuz vs. Melone’ - Social meanings of different languages in a linguistically diverse kindergarten in Germany [poster presentation].
 LOT winterschool.
 University of Amsterdam: Amsterdam.